Chris Regis: Non-League

 On 31 July 2018, Regis joined newly-relegated National League South side Torquay United.
 However, he left the club for National League South rivals Wealdstone on 6 November after "Gulls" manager Gary Johnson told him he was not in his first-team plans at Plainmoor.
 However, he featured just once for the "Stones".
 He signed with Truro City on 22 March 2019.
 The "White Tigers" were relegated at the end of the 2018–19 season.

 Regis joined Coggeshall Town in the Isthmian League North Division, scoring two goals in eight games at the start of the 2019–20 season.
 He signed with divisional rivals Cambridge City on 2 November 2019.
 He scored one goal in eight games.
 He joined Southern League Division One Central club Barton Rovers two months later.
 He later had a spell with Chalfont St Peter and then joined National League South side Braintree Town ahead of the 2022–23 campaign.
 He featured 39 times that season, including in the play-off quarter-final defeat at Worthing.

-Despite signing a new deal ahead of the 2023–24 campaign with Braintree, Regis made the switch to newly-promoted National League North side Bishop's Stortford.
+Despite signing a new deal ahead of the 2023–24 campaign with Braintree, Regis made the switch to newly promoted National League North side Bishop's Stortford.
 He went onto feature four times for the side before terminating his deal in late August 2023.
 He joined Folkestone Invicta on 13 October 2023.
 He signed with Aveley on 14 January 2024.
 He played one game for Concord Rangers on 9 March 2024.
 He then returned to Sittingbourne.
 He played nine games for the club towards the end of the 2023–24 season, including the play-off semi-final defeat to Three Bridges.
 In the summer of 2024 he made the switch to Hanwell Town of the Southern League Premier Division South.
 He featured 41 times across the 2024–25 campaign, including in the Middlesex Senior Cup final defeat to Rayners Lane.
+He made his Isthmian League North Division debut for Brantham Athletic on 4 October 2025.
+He played eleven games in the 2025–26 season.

+On 10 August 2026, Regis joined National League South club Slough Town following a trial period where he impressed manager Alan Julian with his attitude.
+On 24 September 2026, Regis departed the club, having made six appearances and scored once for the Rebels.